 - Journey Ahead: Dawar to Chakwali – Sightseeing in Gurez Valley

 With all the necessary information gathered, it was time to call it a day and go to sleep.
 There was in fact nothing else to do for the evening but to enjoy the silence of the valley and rest.
 Please click on the link above to continue reading the next part of the travelogue.

 I hope the information above on traveling from Srinagar to Gurez Valley was of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.